calipark1213/3340FinalProject/README.md

 ![Less than one veggie VS obesity (normalized)](https://user-images.githubusercontent.com/74206318/101521588-6e958800-395c-11eb-92a4-12560392ba44.png) <br/>
 **_y_ = 0.3904x<sub>2</sub> - 4.421E-17**

 From the scatterplots, we see that there appears to be a relationship between eating fruits or vegetables and obesity.
-However, we will perform a more in depth analysis to better understand the relationships.
+Both models have a p-value less than 10^^15 However, we will perform a more in depth analysis to better understand the relationships.

 ## Conclusion (must contain a concise discussion of what has been learned from the analysis)
 ## Appendix (must include all data and R Markdown files for reproducibility)